zopefoundation/Zope/docs/zope4/migration/zodb.rst

 - Prepare a Python 3 environment, containing:

   - Zope 4 (latest),
-  - all relevant applications and addons for your ZODB,
+  - all relevant applications and addons for your ZODB, (make sure they are comptible with Pyton 3)
   - `zodbupdate <https://pypi.org/project/zodbupdate/>`_,
   - `zodbverify <https://pypi.org/project/zodbverify/>`_,